elek/spiridon/web/content/index.md

 * `/subscribe <nodeid>`: subscribe to any status change related to the given `<nodeid>`
 * `/unsubscribe <nodeid>`: unsubscribe for any new status change related to the give node
 * `/subscriptions`: list active subscriptions

+### Ntfy.sh (mobile/desktop, push notifications)

+Login with your wallet, go to the <i>My Wallet</i> page, and generate a new ntfy.sh topic.

+Please note: ntfy.sh topics are public, if the random topic UUID is exposed, others may get notifications as well.

 ## How does it differ from original Storj satellites